iconation/Daedric/README.md

     * `./scripts/bots/equalizer/icxusd/post.sh -n yeouido`
   * Check the value of your feed using the ICON Yeouido tracker :
     * https://bicon.tracker.solidwallet.io/contract/<your_contract_address>
-  * Install your price bot (Marvin):
+  * Install your price bot (Builtin or Marvin):
+    * Builtin : follow the instructions in the [Update the price feed using a built-in price bot](https://github.com/iconation/Daedric#update-the-price-feed-using-a-built-in-price-bot) section;
-    * Follow the instructions in the [Marvin repository](https://github.com/rhizomeicx/marvin/blob/master/README.md)
+    * Marvin: Follow the instructions in the [Marvin repository](https://github.com/rhizomeicx/marvin/blob/master/README.md)
   * If everything is working as intended, please share your SCORE address with [@Spl3en](https://t.me/Spl3en), so your SCORE can be added to [Hylian](https://github.com/iconation/Hylian) (price oracle).

 ## Deploy Daedric SCORE to localhost, testnet or mainnet